-Fabrics of Multicultural Australia supported by Department of Foreign Affairs and Trade NSW, brings you another spectacular annual array of designers and cultural exhibits.
+Fabrics of Multicultural Australia supported by Department of Foreign Affairs and Trade, brings you another spectacular annual array of Artists and cultural exhibits.
 Across a full day of activities and a publicly accessible cultural designer exhibit that concludes with a spectacular runway show, audiences will witness a showcase of First Nations, Migrant, International and Refugee designers as they converge and collaborate at a venue of great significance, National Monument to Migration, Australian National Maritime Museum, Lighthouse Gallery, 2 Murray Street, Sydney.

 What have our previous designers experienced in the past, simply by participating?
 Click here to read about FOMA 2019 Designer of the year, Anjilla Seddeqi.